 How Fixtures Become Worn Over Time

-But, that’s not to be taken for granted.
-They may work now, but that could easily turn into a situation where you need to use a fixture and it’s broken.
+But, that is a foolish assumption.
+While your plumbing may work now, the situation could easily turn into one where you need to use a fixture and it’s broken.
 Plumbing fixtures do not have an infinite lifespan.
 No one ever thinks about replacing their faucets because of wear and tear.
 Most people think of design changes and upgrades to their kitchen or bathroom, and this is the time when fixtures get attention, but otherwise they are the silent heroes of your plumbing system.
 So, now that you know plumbing fixtures need replacement just like other elements of your home, how often should you replace them?

 The plumbing fixtures in a home can take a beating each year.
 The average user in a home uses as many as 50 gallons.
 So, for an average family of four people, that’s 200 gallons of water per day.
 The water travels through your plumbing system, sometimes under pressure, and your fixtures contain and deliver this water day in and day out.
 Eventually, even high-end plumbing fixtures may require replacement, but most homeowners will find that they often want to replace fixtures for aesthetic reasons before they need to be replaced for failure.